Take a ferry across the Mersey, stroll down Penny Lane and take the stands at Anfield, all in lovely Liverpool

 Take a ferry across the Mersey

 Make like Gerry and the Pacemakers, and view Liverpool from its famous river.
 This trip is a must while you are in Liverpool and gives you a great opportunity to see the constantly evolving waterfront from the deck of a famous vessel.
 The 50-minute round trip takes you round Liverpool’s most historical sights – don’t miss those Liver Birds perched atop the Royal Liver Building – all to a soundtrack of (yes… you guessed it) Ferry Cross the Mersey.
+Save a bit of cash and buy a combined ticket with an open-topped bus tour to take in all the sights Liverpool has to offer.

 Check out Liverpool’s underground scene on a tunnel tour